 ESG - Limited

-With this fund, Karen takes a long-term approach, looking for growth opportunities with firms that are likely to be future leaders.
-She believes that this long-term approach incorporates a natural bias towards sustainable business models, however this is not a formal policy of the philosophy or process.
+With this fund, Karen and Matthew take a long-term approach, looking for growth opportunities with firms that are likely to be future leaders.
+They believe that this long-term approach incorporates a natural bias towards sustainable business models, however this is not a formal policy of the philosophy or process.
 Material ESG issues that are identified in the analysis will be considered as possible reasons to not invest, but this will be on a case-by-case basis, rather than a systematic approach.
-There is a strong focus on governance though, with Karen and the team having regular engagement with the management of companies already held in the fund and those of prospective holdings.
+There is a strong focus on governance though, with Karen, Matthew and the team having regular engagement with the management of companies already held in the fund and those of prospective holdings.